Not gonna lie, this is awesome. No more carrying around a charger if you’re out all day. Yes, I’m aware of the irony of technology and being outside.

 Chestnut Hill just had the best. weekend. ever.

-Look, anytime you have a construction sign warning of Sunday afternoon traffic for a new grocery store, then you know things are going something special.
+Look, anytime you have a construction sign warning of Sunday afternoon traffic for a new grocery store, then you know things are going something special and they most likely sell and see commercial equipment auctions.

 Let’s not leave it at just a new area Wegman’s opening up so close to town.
 Having been around the Chestnut Hill strip pretty regularly since 2002, it’s been a pretty remarkable change.
 What was once a destination for a nightmarish traffic run past Brookline, a small mall and a not-so-modern Bloomingdale’s, Chestnut Hill has reimagined itself to stay ahead of the pace and potential perceptions of the Newton borough.